 The new alignment of Abbott Road will be constructed through the Phase B site in parallel to construction of the buildings in year 5 and the underpass would be closed around the end of that year.
-The pedestrianisation and landscaping of the underpass, and the enhancements to Jolly's Green would then be concluded in year 6, the final year of Phase B works.
+The pedestrianisation and landscaping of the underpass would then be concluded in year 6, the final year of Phase B works.